Mean dimension and AH-algebras with diagonal maps: Notation and preliminaries

 Let $A$ be a unital C*-algebra and let $\tau$ be a tracial state.
 Recall that the restriction of $\tau$ to projections induces a positive linear functional on $\Kzero(A)$, and this in fact induces an affine map where $\mathrm{S}_u(\Kzero(A))$ is the convex of positive linear functional on $\Kzero(A)$ which send $[1_A]_0$ to $1$.

+{It follows from \cite{BlaTrace} that any element of $\mathrm{S}_u(\Kzero(A))$ comes from a quasi-trace of $A$; and if $A$ is exact, it was shown by Haagerup (\cite{HaagTrace}) that any quasi-trace of $A$ is in fact a trace.
+Therefore, the map $\rho$ is always surjective when $A$ is exact.}

-Note that $\rho$ is surjective when $A$ is exact, and $\rho$ is injective if and only if projections of $A$ is separated by traces.
-Recall that a C*-algebra $A$ is real rank zero if the projections span a dense subspace of $A$.
-It is evident that if $A$ is real rank zero, then projections of $A$ separate traces.
+Note that $\rho$ is injective if and only if projections of $A$ is separated by traces.
+Recall that a C*-algebra $A$ is real rank zero if {any self-adjoint element of $A$ can be approximated by self-adjoint elements with finite spectrum.
+In particular, this implies that the linear subspace spanned by the projections of $A$ is dense, and then it is evident that if $A$ has real rank zero, the projections of $A$ separate traces.}